Last Updated on

 Below are some of the things you need to know about female infertility.

 There are many possible signs of female infertility symptoms.

-- Up to age 35, most doctors suggest trying to get pregnant for at least a year before testing or treatment.
+- Anyone under the age of 35 is advised to try and get pregnant for at least a year before seeking out any form of testing or treatment.

-- If you’re between 35 and 40, discuss your concerns with your doctor after six months of trying.
+- Anyone between the ages of 35 and 40 should discuss their concerns with a doctor after six months of trying.

 What Causes Female Infertility

 For pregnancy to occur, several things have to happen.
 Most cases of infertility in women result from problems with producing eggs.
 Female infertility can result from age, physical challenges, hormone problems, and lifestyle or environmental factors.

 For example, in dominant ovarian insufficiency, the ovaries stop working before natural menopause.
 In polycystic ovary syndrome (PCOS), the ovaries may not release an egg regularly, or if they do, the egg will not be healthy.

 - Not ovulating (not releasing eggs from your ovaries)

 - Blocked fallopian tubes preventing sperm from getting to the egg